 Where we stayed

-Both times I’ve visited I’ve stayed at Tradewinds apartments in Simpson Bay on the Dutch side and have had great experiences.
+All three times I’ve visited I’ve stayed at Tradewinds apartments in Simpson Bay on the Dutch side and have had great experiences.
 The wifi was pretty good, even for video calls but I wouldn’t use the washer/dryer combo machine if you don’t need to.
-Our clothes always came out soaking wet.
-There were about 8 apartments in the community with a pool while also being a 5-minute walk to the public beach.
+Our clothes always came out soaking wet, and some had bleach marks.
+There were about 8 apartments in the community with a pool while also being a 5-minute walk to the public beach and the main road with restaurants and bars.
 The owners and staff here are really helpful and welcoming and I plan to continue to stay here when I visit.

 The first time I visited, I also stayed on the French side in Anse Marcel.
-I wouldn’t necessarily recommend staying there as there isn’t much going on.
+I wouldn’t necessarily recommend staying there as there isn’t much going on unless you’re looking for a quieter/low-key trip.
 If you’re looking to stay somewhere on the French side, I’d recommend booking something in the Orient Bay or Grand Case area.

-When deciding what side of the island to stay on, I’d take into consideration that the Dutch side is a little more lively and has more nightlife, and the French side is quieter.
-My first time in Saint Martin I split my time equally on both sides, and the second time I stayed on the Dutch side the whole time.
+When deciding which side of the island to stay on, I’d consider that the Dutch side is a little more lively and has more nightlife, and the French side is quieter.
+My first time in Saint Martin, I split my time equally between both sides, and the second and third times, I stayed on the Dutch side the whole time.

 What activities we experienced